maxharlow/tutorials/find-connections-with-fuzzy-matching/README.md

 	    --fuzzy bilenko \
 	    > leaders-visiting-trump-3.csv

 After running that it should start asking you questions!
 Answer them with `y` for yes, `n` for no. The more you answer of these, the better the match will be.
-However you should aim to get 10-15 of both yes and no answers.
+However, you should aim to get 10-15 of both yes and no answers.
 When you've done that or just fed up, press `f` to finish.